danmons/stop_complaining_about_youtube/README.md

 * -flags +cgop : Set consistent GOP (Group Of Frames)
 * -g 15 : Set the GOP size to 15 (half the frame rate. -g 30 when framerate is 60)
 * -bf 2 : 2 consecutive b-frames
-* -preset slow : Encode slightly slower than the standard.
+* -preset slow : Encode slightly slower than the standard preset of "medium".
 This produces slightly better quality video for the same bitrate at the expense of CPU time.
+There are even slower profiles ("slower", "veryslow"), although these deliver diminishing returns.
+Documentation suggests that the "slow" preset costs 40% more CPU time for decent bitrate/quality improvement.
 * -c:a aac : Use the AAC audio codec
 * -ar 48000 : Set the audio sampling rate to 48000 Hz (48KHz)
 * -ac 2 : Set 2 audio channels (up/downmixing if necessary)